rodeyseijkens/nixos-config/README.md

 toggle-opacity.sh
 </summary>

-**Description:** This script toggles the Hyperland oppacity effect.
-If the oppacity is currently set to 0.90, it will be set to 1, and if it's set to 1, it will be set to 0.90.
+**Description:** This script toggles the Hyprland opacity effect.
+If the opacity is currently set to 0.90, it will be set to 1, and if it's set to 1, it will be set to 0.90.

 **Usage:** `toggle-opacity`